Dr. Teeth and the Electric Mayhem: Zoot

-Zoot is a teal-colored, balding saxophone player with dark glasses and a high-crowned blue felt hat and was generally a laid-back fellow of few words.
+Zoot is a teal-colored, balding saxophone player with dark glasses and a high-crowned blue felt hat that is generally a laid-back fellow of few words.
 His name refers to the 20th-century saxophonist Zoot Sims and per designer Bonnie Erickson is modeled after Latin jazz artist Gato Barbieri.
 He is performed by Dave Goelz.
 He was conceived as a burned-out, depressed 50-year-old musician but according to Goelz when the role was assigned to him, he did not know how to perform that type of character.
 He, therefore, made the character mainly communicate through his playing rather than by speaking.

 Zoot spoke much more in the first season where he was often seen dancing with Janice in the "At the Dance" sketches.
 Goelz stated that he tried to give most of Zoot's lines away to other characters, particularly Floyd.
 Floyd's performer Jerry Nelson was not performing full-time in the first season which may explain Zoot originally having more dialogue.
 Since his eyes are hidden by his shades, he often appears oblivious to events around him—during the band's first meeting with Kermit the Frog and Fozzie Bear as depicted in The Muppet Movie, he briefly forgot his own name which Floyd described as Zoot "skip[ping] the groove again"—but he can be sharper than he seems.
 When Floyd declared the band to be "anklin'" during its brief strike, only Zoot seemed dubious, noting "The frog's been good to us."

 Zoot's claim to fame was playing the final off-key note to the end theme of the show; he then looks into his saxophone with a bewildered expression, checks his music, gives a satisfied nod, looks around at the other musicians and gives the same nod.
 The note played is the lowest note on the baritone saxophone, while most of Zoot's other playing has the sound of a tenor saxophone and his instrument appears to be an alto saxophone.

 In A Muppets Christmas: Letters to Santa, it's revealed that he celebrates Hanukkah.